-The Department stipend paid to almost all of its graduate assistants is enough that they are eligible to receive an 80% insurance subsidy for the individual student premium.
+The Department stipend paid to graduate assistants makes them eligible to receive an 80% insurance subsidy for the individual student premium.
 Health coverage is subsidized for 12 months and is renewable as long as the student qualifies.
 However, students must enroll through the AHP insurance portal each semester to maintain coverage.
 Note: Subsidies will be applied to the premium and any remaining balance will be billed to the student's University account.
-For a full listing of unsubsidized and subsidized student insurance costs for the 2021-2022 academic year, see Table 2.
+For a full listing of unsubsidized and subsidized student insurance costs for the 2022-2023 academic year, see Table 2.